ICTU/quality-time/docs/src/api.md

 If no public key is provided, the public key of the exporting *Quality-time* instance is used for encrypting the source credentials.
 If the report needs to be imported in a different *Quality-time* instance, the public key of that instance should be provided.
 It can be obtained at `https://quality-time.destination.org/api/v3/public_key`.
-The exported JSON report can only be imported into the *Quality-time* whose public key has been used for the encryption of credentials during the export.
+The exported JSON report *including its credentials* can only be imported into the *Quality-time* whose public key has been used for the encryption of credentials during the export.
+If the report is imported into another *Quality-time* instance, the credentials will not be imported.

 The public key endpoint returns a JSON like this: